couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 latch.await(); // wait for the latch to be counted down in the callback
 ```

 You can also grab the `HttpFuture` directly from the `async*` methods and block on them as needed (or sending them over to your own thread pool for execution).
-Another reason why you want to use the `HttpFuture` is that you can change the default timeout for every query.
-If you only want to wait 50 seconds until a timeout arises, you can do it like this:
+Another reason why you want to use the `HttpFuture` is that you can change the default time-out for every query.
+If you only want to wait 50 seconds until a time-out arises, you can do it like this:

 ```java
 View view = client.asyncGetView("beer", "brewery_beers").get(50, TimeUnit.SECONDS);
 ```

 ### Design Documents
-Design Documents are most of the time created through the UI.
-While this is convenient, there are times where you need things more automated.
-For example in integration tests, you may want to create a design document with one or more views automatically before each run.
+Design documents are usually created through the UI.
+While this is convenient, sometimes you need things more automated.
+For example, in integration tests you might want to create a design document with one or more views automatically before each run.

-The Java SDK provides a bunch of methods that help you with that:
+The Java SDK provides some methods that help you with that:

- - getDesignDoc: load a design document with its view definitions
+ - `getDesignDoc`: load a design document with its view definitions
- - createDesignDoc: create a design document containing view definitions
+ - `createDesignDoc`: create a design document containing view definitions
- - deleteDesignDoc: delete a design document
+ - `deleteDesignDoc`: delete a design document

-Let's start with the get method:
+This example shows how to use the `getDesignDoc` method:

 ```java
 // Load the Design Document